gravitl/netmaker-ui/README.md

 Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-Change the address from localhost in src/Common.js if running remotely.

 The page will reload if you make edits.
 You will also see any lint errors in the console.

 #### LICENSE